-- 28.6 A middle school cheerleading uniform will consist of the following: two-piece with lettering, briefs, shoes, socks, body suit (shirt), hair bows, pompons, wind suits and camp wear.
-Each school may only purchase the above-mentioned items.
-All other items are prohibited. - 28.7 Instructional certified staff must be employed to coach cheerleading groups. - 28.8 Cheerleaders may attend summer camps within or outside of the county but attendance at camps will be not be required - 28.9 Cheerleading sponsors or a designee of the principal must be present at all practices and games. - 28.10 All cheerleaders are required to turn in all three athletic participation forms and view the three required safety courses on nfhslearn.com prior to any participation including tryouts (see 19.7). - 28.11 Students may not be suspended from cheerleading due to a lack of funds for cheerleading uniform items. - 28.12 Cheerleading shall be considered an athletic sport having all the same eligibility requirements as other sports.
+29.6 A middle school cheerleading uniform will consist of the following: two-piece with lettering, briefs, shoes, socks, bodysuit (shirt), hair bows, pompons, wind suits and camp wear.
+Each school may only purchase the above mentioned items.
+All other items are prohibited.

+29.7 Instructional certified staff or a FLDOE certified coach must be employed to coach cheerleading groups.

+29.8 Cheerleaders may attend summer camps within or outside of the county but attendance at camps will be not be required

+29.9 Cheerleading sponsors or a designee of the principal must be present at all practices and games.

+29.10 All cheerleaders are required to turn in all three athletic participation forms and view the three required safety courses on nfhslearn.com prior to any participation including tryouts (see 19.7).
+All forms must be completed and uploaded to athleticclearance.com to be cleared for participation.

+29.11 Students may not be disciplined or suspended from cheerleading due to a lack of funds for cheerleading uniform items.

+29.12 Cheerleading shall be considered an athletic sport having all the same eligibility requirements as other sports.
 Cheerleading coaches are responsible for conducting tryouts and selecting a team.
 Selecting cheerleaders will be based on criteria established by the coach and approved by the Athletic Director and Principal.
 The criteria will be presented to parents at a mandatory meeting at least two weeks prior to the tryout dates.
-If a parent does not attend this meeting they must get permission from the principal to tryout.
+If a parent does not attend this meeting they must get permission from the principal to try out.
 Parents and students should only attend the parent meeting and tryout at the school for which the student will be attending the following school year.
-Any out of state, out of county or out of zone student who wishes to tryout for a cheerleading team must provide the coach a school choice placement letter prior to If school choice placements have not been finalized tryouts. prior to tryouts, parents and students should understand that the selection of a student to a cheerleading team does not have any bearing on school placement.
+Any out of state, out of county or out of zone student who wishes to try out for a cheerleading team must provide the coach a school choice placement letter prior to tryouts.
+If school choice placements have not been finalized prior to tryouts, parents and students should understand that the selection of a student to a cheerleading team does not have any bearing on school placement.
 Selection to a team will be voided if a student is not accepted to attend the school.
 Acceptance to one school's cheerleading team does not guarantee placement on another school's cheerleading team.
-The requirement to attend practices for out of state or out of county students who are approved by school choice and were selected to the team may be waived by the Principal prior to tryouts See Section 19.20 regarding students who move into area after tryouts have occurred.
+The requirement to attend practices for out of state or out of county students who are approved by school choice and were selected to the team may be waived by the Principal prior to tryouts See Section 19.20 regarding students who move into the area after tryouts have occurred.
 From the first day of tryouts to the final day of selecting the team, there shall be a minimum of four (4) school days of practice and preparation of working toward the final day of selecting the team.

-- 28.13 Teacher recommendations will not be used as a part of the final evaluation for selection of cheerleaders. - 28.14 It shall be permissible for schools to organize and participate in a county cheerleading competition.
+29.13 Teacher recommendations will not be used as a part of the final evaluation for selection of cheerleaders.

+29.14 It shall be permissible for schools to organize and participate in a county cheerleading competition.
 It shall also be permissible for cheerleaders to participate in other competitions which are held in Bay County.

-ARTICLE 29 - CHORUS REGULATIONS
+ARTICLE 30 - CHORUS REGULATIONS

-29.1 Depending upon county funds, the county will allocate each district public middle school an amount which is not in lieu of individual school funding.
+30.1 Depending upon county funds, the county will allocate each district public middle school an amount which is not in lieu of individual school funding.